 Marijuana may cause loss of I.Q. by 8 points.
 Suppose a person starts using it at an early stage, but even then, quitting can never recover the lost I.Q.
 Points.

-Marijuana Addiction Psychological health
+Marijuana Addiction Psychological Health

 Conditions such as depression, anxiety, suicide planning, and psychotic episodes are linked to marijuana abuse.

-Marijuana Addiction Athletic achievement
+Marijuana Addiction Athletic Achievement

 Frequent marijuana use affects timing, movement, and coordination, harming performance in sports.

-Driving with Marijuana Addiction
+Driving With Marijuana Addiction

 Being in front of the wheel of a vehicle may affect a person’s coordination.
 The immediate reaction to situations on the road like road and traffic signals, attention to commuters, and the like may result in accidents and loss of life.

-Marijuana Addiction Infant’s health and development
+Marijuana Addiction Infant’s Health and Development

 Marijuana can hinder a baby’s development inside the mothers’ womb.
 Prenatal problems may occur, such as baby growth restrictions, premature birth, stillbirth.
 Added chemicals in the brain can result in poor cognitive function and hyperactivity of the child after birth.
 Chemicals from marijuana can also be transferred through breast milk preventing a baby’s healthy development.

-Marijuana Addiction Daily life
+Marijuana Addiction in Daily Life

 Research says that people who use marijuana have relationship problems, low self-esteem, low performance in school, and reduced life satisfaction.

-Signs and symptoms of Marijuana Abuse
+Signs and Symptoms of Marijuana Abuse